 Objectives of the MBA Program

 The MBA program prepares students for managerial positions in various types of organizations.
-The program builds on core business competencies and functional specialization to impart to its students decision analysis skills and a strategic perspective of business problems.
+The program builds on core business competencies and functional specialization to impart to the students' decision analysis skills and a strategic perspective of business problems.

 Applicants for admission to the MBA program must hold a baccalaureate degree from an accredited institution.
 No specific undergraduate course of study is required for admission, nor is any specific course of undergraduate study recommended for those students planning to pursue these degrees.
 Undergraduate majors represented in the MBA program include, but are not limited to, business, education, the natural and social sciences, engineering, the humanities, and nursing.